qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 #### Parameters
 - y: 1*4 vector, in the example below, y0 contains the initial fractions cases(i.e.S I R D)
 - N: normalized parameter(default N = 1).
 If the input in y is not a fraction but not the exact number of cases, then we let N equal the total size of the dataset, including all the S I R D data.
-- beta: infection rate
+- beta: infection rate.
-- gammar: recovery rate
+- gammar: recovery rate.
-- gammam: deseased rate
+- gammam: deseased rate.
 #### Output
-- dydt: 4*1 vector dydt(1) contains the derivative of S; dydt(2) contains the derivative of I; dydt(3) contains the derivative of R; dydt(4) contains the derivative of D
+- dydt: 4*1 vector dydt(1) contains the derivative of S; dydt(2) contains the derivative of I; dydt(3) contains the derivative of R; dydt(4) contains the derivative of D.

 ### Examples
 ```